Adriankhl/relativitization/doc/plan.md

 * No migration
 * No work at other carrier
 * No minimum wage and unemployment benefit
-* Don't use trade history data to determine price
 * Unused centralization
 * No pop buy resource from other player
 * No alliance